fwextensions/fwidgets/README.md

 ## Credits

 The idea for `fwidgets` was inspired by the [Airtable scripting API](https://airtable.com/developers/scripting/api), which is generally terrible except for its `input` and `output` methods.
-They're a clever solution to including interactive UI elements in a script without having to build a full event-driven app architecture.
+They're a clever solution for displaying interactive UI elements while executing a script without having to build a full event-driven app architecture.

 This package uses [`create-figma-plugin`](https://github.com/yuanqing/create-figma-plugin) for the [UI components](https://yuanqing.github.io/create-figma-plugin/ui/) and for building the plugin.